qizhenkang/myEnglish/README.md

 ## Stories & Ideas

+To achieve the goal above, I'd like to write something everyday.
+It may be a short story or a sparkle idea.

+### My story

 In Tsinghua, people focus on the story of an star professor or an excellent student, while a large number of those of the ordinary are ignored.
 Therefore, I have no choice but to put my story and idea here.

-I'm born in a rural area of China, where I had a happy childhood.
-Working hard and showing perseverance in high school, I luckily had the access to almost the best tertiary eduction in China.
-Currently, I'm persuing the Ph.D. degree in Tsinghua University, China.
+I'm born in a _rural_[^4] area of China, where I had a happy childhood.
+Working hard and _showing perseverance_ in high school, I luckily had the access to almost the best _tertiary education_ in China.
+Currently, I'm _pursuing_ the Ph.D. degree in Tsinghua University, China.

 A little bit unfortunately, to chase fame and fortune, my professor in Tsinghua usually asks me to do many non-academic affairs and there is **little academic guidance** for me.
-In fact, the quality of academic guidance from professor does make a huge difference to postgraduates' _acadamic performance_ and _job prospects_.
+In fact, the quality of academic guidance from professor does _make a huge difference to_ postgraduates' _academic performance_ and _job prospects_.

 My time for study and research is fragmentary, which is the reason why you could see this page.